BUGwildfarmer/PurpleCypress/English/compositiomodel.md

 Though the government has already taken pains to implement regulations,it still fails to...
 ...,which was what mattered

+Typically,possessing the qualities of fortitude are enough to emancipate the characters of burden and suffering,paveing the way for harmonious and prosperous futures.

 ## 3.Drawconclusion

 Taking all these factors into consideration/From what had been mentioned above,we can come to the conlusion that...